JoeyWangTW/gpt-conversation-bot/README.md

 3. The assistant will process your request and respond audibly.
 4. `Ctrl + c` to quit

+If you want to enter your own system prompt, edit `system_prompt.txt`

 ### Experiment with LangChain and Prompts

 Very useful short coures [DeepLearning.ai + LangChain](https://www.deeplearning.ai/short-courses/langchain-for-llm-application-development/)